tissueunlisted/PWA_Template/docs/README.md

 # INTRODUCTION TO FLASK AND PROGRESSIVE WEB APPS TUTORIAL

 This guided tutorial will introduce HSC Software Engineering to the basics of developing websites with the [Python Flask framework](https://flask.palletsprojects.com/en/3.0.x/).
-The tutorial has been specifically designed for requirements in the [NESA Software Engineering Syllabus](https://curriculum.nsw.edu.au/learning-areas/tas/software-engineering-11-12-2022/content/n12/fa6aab137e) and for students in NSW Department of Education schools using eT4L computers.
+The tutorial has been specifically designed for requirements in the [NESA Software Engineering Syllabus](https://curriculum.nsw.edu.au/learning-areas/tas/software-engineering-11-12-2022/content/n12/fa6aab137e).

 A [list of popular PWA's](https://business.adobe.com/blog/basics/progressive-web-app-examples) (including Ube, Spotify, Facebook and Google Maps)